Prescriptions For Fresh Produce, And Other World Changing Ideas In Food

 by Sasaki

-As Chinese major cities grow, they’re gobbling up arable land, while evermore gets destroyed by various forms of pollution.
+As Chinese major cities grow, they’re gobbling up arable land, while ever more gets destroyed by various forms of pollution.
 That means the country has more mouths to feed and less growing space to do it.
 Shanghai is breaking ground on a novel solution.
 Sunqiao will be a vertical farming district located between the city’s airport and downtown.
-The development, which will break ground in 2017, should grown vegetables like spinach, lettuce, kale, arugula, mustard greens, bok choi and watercress—all regional staples—in soaring glassy skyscrapers that double as tourist-worthy attractions.
+The development, which will break ground in 2017, should grow vegetables like spinach, lettuce, kale, arugula, mustard greens, bok choy and watercress—all regional staples—in soaring glass skyscrapers that double as tourist-worthy attractions.
 That should take the fresh food supply for the 24-million-person metropolis to literally a whole new level.

 PopShrimp

-Note: Correction: We’ve updated this article to correctly reflect Wholesome Wave’s funders.